lucas-gustavoc/barbermanager/README.md

 - Schedule
 - Inventory Management

-The software is written completely in Java, and has an activation key validation system.
+The core is written completely in Java, and has an activation key validation system.